commercionetwork/commercio-sdk.kt/docs/lib/mint/mint_helper.md

 # Mint helper

 Mint helper allows to easily perform all the operations related to the commercio.network `mint` module.

 # Provided operations

-1. Opens a new CDP depositing the given `commercioTokenAmount`.
+1. Mints the CCCs having the given `mintCccs` list as being associated with the address present inside the specified `wallet`.
 Optionally `fee` and broadcasting `mode` parameters can be specified.
     ```kotlin
-    suspend fun openCdp(
+    suspend fun mintCccsList(
-        commercioTokenAmount: ULong,
+        mintCccs: List<MintCcc>,
         wallet: Wallet,
         fee: StdFee? = null,
         mode: BroadcastingMode? = null
    ): TxResponse
     ```

-2. Performs a transaction opening a new CDP `openCdp` as being associated with the address present inside the specified `wallet`.
-Optionally `fee` and broadcasting `mode` parameters can be specified.
+2. Returns the list of all the `ExchangeTradePosition` that the specified wallet has minted.
     ```kotlin
-    suspend fun openCdp(
+    suspend fun getExchangeTradePositions(
-        openCdp: OpenCdp,
-        wallet: Wallet,
+        wallet: Wallet
-        fee: StdFee? = null,
-        mode: BroadcastingMode? = null
-    ): TxResponse
+    ): List<ExchangeTradePosition>
     ```

-3. Closes the CDP having the given `timestamp`.
+3. Burns the CCCs having the given `burnCccs` list as being associated with the address present inside the specified `wallet`.
 Optionally `fee` and broadcasting `mode` parameters can be specified.
     ```kotlin
-    suspend fun closeCdp(
-        timestamp: Int,
-        wallet: Wallet,
-        fee: StdFee? = null,
-        mode: BroadcastingMode? = null
-    ): TxResponse
-    ```

-4. Closes the open CDPs having the given `closeCdps` list as being associated with the address present inside the specified `wallet`.
-Optionally `fee` and broadcasting `mode` parameters can be specified.
-    ```kotlin
-    suspend fun closeCdpsList(
+    suspend fun burnCccsList(
-        closeCdps: List<CloseCdp>,
+        burnCccs: List<BurnCcc>,
         wallet: Wallet,
         fee: StdFee? = null,
         mode: BroadcastingMode? = null